lambdanew/nu/README.md

 ### Object Identity and Ownership of objects

 * Node and Person have an `Identity`
-* Identity is represented by a unique, unmutable public/private key pair.
+* Identity is represented by a unique, unmutable public/private key pair
-* Node and Person have an `address` derieved from their public key.
+* Node and Person have an `Address` derieved from their public key
 * All objects have an `Owner`
 * All objects have a `Creator`
 * Node and Person are their own owner
-* All other types of objects are by default owned by the Node or Person who created them.
+* All other types of objects are by default owned by the Node or Person who created them
-* An object's creator is unmutable while the object's owner might change over time.
+* An object's creator is unmutable while the object's owner might change over time

 ### Object migration

 * Place, Thing, Person, Bot and Agent can *migrate* from one Node to another Node
 * Node and Twin **CAN NOT** migrate from one Node to another Node
-* Objects contained in another bbject migrate with the parent object
+* Objects contained in another object migrate with their parent object
 * Access controlls, object permissions or ownership rules might prevent object migration